Lee-Hai-Nam/Free-Money-From-Bandwidth/INSTRUCTIONS.md

 # Installation and Execution Instructions

-This document provides instructions on how to install and run the Bandwidth Income Manager on different platforms.
+This document provides instructions on how to install and run the Free Income From Bandwidth on different platforms.

 ## GUI Application